 - Complete the BIOL 1951+1961 Enrollment Request form online.

 - Each student’s academic record will be evaluated to determine if they are a viable candidate for transfer based on CBS admission requirements.

-- After transfer eligibility is determined, the names of eligible students will be entered into a lottery for seats in BIOL 2002.
-The seat lottery will be composed of multiple tiers taking degree progress into consideration.
-When space in BIOL 2002 becomes available, the Biology Program will contact students via University email with instructions to register.
+- After transfer eligibility is determined, the names of eligible students will be entered into a lottery for seats in BIOL 1951+1961.
+The seat lottery will be composed of multiple tiers taking progress in major courses into consideration.

 Please contact Geri Grosinger from the Biology Department at firstname.lastname@example.org with questions about this process.